javajon/pact-with-kubernetes/readme.md

 ## Where Do I Start? ##

-Start with the tests.
-The Consumer Driven Contracts is what drives this whole project, so get familiar with those first.
-Checkout this project and start by running the Gradle task called `test` from the folder `pact-consumer-cities`.

-    Generate Pacts:

-    cd pact-consumer-cities && ./gradlew test && cd ..

-These tests will generate Pact files in the build/pacts directory.
-The next step is to publish those Pacts to a Pact broker then have a provider consume those Pacts and use them to validate the contact against the live services and data.
-This service provider and broker will run on a Kubernetes cluster so the next step is to setup the cluster with its containers.
+The consumer tests are a good place to start, but first get the technology stack up and running.
+The consumer will need to publish the pact and the service provider will need to run the pacts.

 ## How do I set up the live service provider? ##